jmreicha/kubernetes-infrastructure/README.md

 - [ ] Tests for renovate version update automerges.
 Run a k3s cluster and make sure all the manifests deploy correctly?
 - [ ] Pull Request previews.
 Create and comment a diff on a PR with the changes.
 - [ ] Pull Request test.
 Figure out what tests to run for changes.
+- [ ] Look into how hard it would be to automat/template out new applications.